wubw/wubw.github.io/content/post/2017/cloud_for_dummy.md

 ]
 series = "2017"
 aliases = ["migrate-from-jekyl"]
-thumbnail = "images/building.png"
 +++

-# Cloud for Dummy

 **Published:** Sep 04, 2017
 **Tags:** cloud
 **Category:** ComputerScience

 This is a blog to explain what cloud is to dummies.

-## Table of Contents

 # Introduction